What is Glaucoma?

 Both types may occur either spontaneously (primary glaucoma) or as a result of another eye condition (secondary glaucoma)

 Closed-angle glaucoma is relatively uncommon in the UK and Western countries.
 It tends to affect those who are very long-sighted.
-It is more common in the elderly and oriental races.
+It is more common in the elderly and Asian races.
 It can run in families.

 Typically symptoms are acute and severe, the eye suddenly becoming very red and painful, with accompanying nausea and vomiting.
 The pressure in the eye is usually very high and the vision extremely blurred.
-Occasionally it may not present with an acute severe attack, but with a series of mild episodes characterized by eye ache and the appearance of misty rainbow coloured rings around lights.
+Occasionally it may not present with an acute severe attack, but with a series of mild episodes characterised by eye ache and the appearance of misty rainbow coloured rings around lights.
 These typically occur in the evening, when the pupil of the eye has become dilated in the dark, precipitating the attack.

 Acute closed-angle glaucoma is an ocular emergency, requiring prompt treatment in hospital with eye drops and tablets to reduce the pressure and prevent the eye from going blind.
 Once the attack has been controlled, laser surgery (called a YAG laser iridotomy) is required to make a hole in the outer border of the iris, to relieve the obstruction and prevent further episodes.
 This laser treatment is not painful.
 Usually the other eye is also treated because there is a high risk that it will develop the same problem.
 With prompt treatment there is usually good recovery of vision.
 Delay may cause a permanent loss of sight.
 Occasionally the eye pressure may remain raised, despite treatment and further surgical measures may be necessary.

-Open-Angle glaucoma is more common and affects 2% of adults over 40.
+Open-angle glaucoma is more common and affects 2% of adults over 40.
 It is more frequent with increasing age (affecting 4% of those over 65), in African races, in those who are very shortsighted and those with diabetes.

 Its exact cause is unknown.
 Although the drainage angle is open and appears normal to examination, an increased resistance to aqueous outflow at the trabecular meshwork has been found.
 This resistance to drainage causes the pressure to rise, resulting in damage to the optic nerve, possibly by direct mechanical compression or a reduction of its blood supply.